cynthiapinedoh79/p4_eterpoetic/README.md

 | As a user, I want to register and log in so I can access private features. | High | Done |
 | As a user, I want to create/edit/delete my data so I can manage my content. | High | In Progress |

+- My Goal as Developer:
+As the sole developer of this website, my mission is to provide you with an enjoyable and user-friendly experience while delivering clear, concise, and accurate information about our services — sparking your interest in what we offer.

+- User Experience Objectives:
+From the user’s perspective, I’ve built this site with the following priorities in mind:

+  - I want to navigate this website quickly and easily.
+  - I should be able to use a mouse, keyboard, or touchscreen effortlessly.
+  - I value high-quality, well-organized information that I can consume in just a few minutes.
+  - As a user, I need a simple and clear way to get in touch with you.

+  ### First-Time Visitor Goals

+  - As a First Visitor Goals:
+      1. To quickly understand the main purpose of the site and discover what your company offers.
+      2. To navigate the site effortlessly and find content that captures my interest.
+      3. To be visually engaged by an attractive and inviting website that encourages me to explore further.
+      4. To easily locate your contact information — ideally supported by testimonials or customer reviews to build trust.

+  ### Returning Visitor Goals

+  - As a Returning Visitor,
+       1. To find more detailed information about the services provided, including working hours.
+       2. To easily discover the best way to contact the organization for any questions or support.
+       3. To understand the available methods of communication — whether through Zoom, Skype, phone, or in-person meetings.

+  ### Frequent User Goals
+  - As a Frequent User,
+       1. To conveniently access and fill out IRS Form 1040 directly through the site.
+       2. To view brief and clear comparisons — such as LLC vs. S-Corp — to help make informed decisions.

 ---

 ## 🎨 Design Choices
 - Mobile-first responsive layout